-Description Lower flatted colony style dwelling.
-Accommodation Entrance Vestibule and Hall, Living Room, Kitchen/Dining Room, Bedroom, Study/Bedroom 2 and Bathroom.
-Gross internal floor area (m2) 61 or thereby Neighbourhood and location Established residential area to the south west of the city centre where surrounding properties are of a similar age, type and character.
-Local facilities are available and within fairly easy reach.
-Age circa 1880 Weather Dry Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Stone construction.
-Chimney stacks appropriate.
-Chimney stacks Roofing including roof space appropriate. appropriate.
-Stone construction.
-Sloping roofs were visually inspected with the aid of appropriate.
-Stone construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a appropriate.
-Stone construction.
-Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Description The property comprises a main door lower flat within a two storey block.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Living Room, Kitchen, 2 Bedrooms and Bathroom Gross internal floor area (m2) 76 or thereby Neighbourhood and location The subjects are located within an established residential area lying to the west of Edinburgh city centre where local facilities and amenities are readily available.
+Age circa 1935 Weather Wet and overcast Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+The chimney stacks are of rendered masonry construction.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.